Commonly Used Brand Name(s)Plaquenil

 Physicians should completely familiarize themselves with the contents of this leaflet before prescribing hydroxychloroquine .

-Take this medicine with meals or milk to lessen possible stomach upset, unless otherwise directed by your doctor.
+Swallow the tablet whole.
+Do not crush, break, or chew it.
+Take this medicine with meals or milk to lessen stomach upset, unless otherwise directed by your doctor.

 - Your doctor may want you to start taking this medicine 1 to 2 weeks before you travel to an area where there is a chance of getting malaria.
 This will help you to see how you react to the medicine.
 Also, it will allow time for your doctor to change to another medicine if you have a reaction to this medicine.